Cmorgan21/notenet/README.md

 ### Profile

--**Profile Image** This feature holds the default or uploaded image of the users profile.
+- **Profile Image**: This feature holds the default or uploaded image of the user's profile.
 Allowing the user to customize their profile.
-This is done my pressing the icon then pressing the upload button below
+This is done by pressing the icon and then pressing the upload button below.

 ![Change Image Icon](https://res.cloudinary.com/dbjm35bjd/image/upload/v1719873600/Screenshot_2024-07-01_233935_k0l74y.png)

 ![Upload Button](https://res.cloudinary.com/dbjm35bjd/image/upload/v1719873600/Screenshot_2024-07-01_233940_grph33.png)

--**Username, Email and Created at Date** This is a feature which allows the user to view their information and change it.
-The only content a user can not change is the email.
-However users can change their username (dependent if the username isn't taken) and password
+- **Username, Email, and Created-at Date**: This feature allows the user to view their information and change it.
+The only content a user cannot change is the email.
+However, users can change their username (dependent if the username isn't taken) and password.

 ![Profile Page](https://res.cloudinary.com/dbjm35bjd/image/upload/v1719872709/Screenshot_2024-07-01_230828_b1tpm3.png)